lizloutrage/trophic_ecology_mesopelagic/README.md

-# :fish: :fork_and_knife: trophic ecology of deep-sea fishes in the Bay of Biscay, Northeast Atlantic
+# :fish: :fork_and_knife: Niche partitioning among the deep pelagic fish community in the Bay of Biscay, Northeast Atlantic

 <!-- badges: start -->